edneyego/generator-springboot/README.md

 ![CRUD Generation](docs/crud-generation.png)

+### Generate Spring Security configuration
+You can add a Spring Security configuration, which will be used in your application You should run the following command from within the generated project folder.

+`myservice> yo springboot:security`

 ## Why another generator when you have JHipster?
 JHipster is an amazing SpringBoot application generator with lots and lots of cool features.